AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Why not just set throttle to maximum?
 Well, this will lead to increased vehicle speed.
 And I didn't train my models for that.

 # Results and conclusion
 In the end all described networks can drive a car in a simulator.
-I haven't found any difference betwenn alexnet modifications except that simple alexnet was training slightly faster on average.
+I haven't found any difference between alexnet modifications except that simple alexnet was training slightly faster on average.

 Inception network showed good results on validation dataset.
 But very poor results in actual driving.
-It was always doing zig-zags which usually led it into the wall.
+It was always doing zigzags which usually led it into the wall.
 One of the reasons for this might be the fact that it was taking 10 times more to process each frame.
 And because of this delay new steering angles come with too big delay.
 To proove that version I have added 0.09 second delay to a model that drives good.
-And it ended zigzaging too.
+And it ended zigzagging too.
 This is very unfortunate, since I was planning to do much more with this network.
 Transfer learning for example.

 So final model uses alexnet architecture, batch normalization and dropout = 0.7